Rjmoodie/yardpass-upgrade/FRONTEND_TESTING_GUIDE.md

-# 🧪 Frontend Testing Guide - YardPass Checkout System
+# 🧪 Frontend Testing Guide - Liventix Checkout System

 ## Overview
 This guide will walk you through testing your modernized checkout system with real event data using the frontend interface.